 - Providing services in relation to Debt Agreements, Bankruptcy, Consolidation Loans, Debt Consolidation Loans, Mortgage Refinance

-- Managing our relationship with you and your creditors.
+- Managing our relationship with you and liaising with you and your creditors.

 How do we go about collecting your information?